AntonSol919/linkspace/readme.md

 # Linkspace - a general purpose supernet

 > Supernet  [ˈsü-pərˌnet]
-> A self-referential multi-user data organization protocol whose primary
+> A self-referential multi-participant data organization protocol whose primary
 > addressing method uses hashes instead of endpoint identifiers.
 > A communication protocol where the method of exchange is an extraneous concern.
 > e.g. git, bitcoin, nostr, linkspace